MathieuTurcotte/node-backoff/README.md

 `Backoff` inherits from `EventEmitter`.
 When a backoff starts, a `backoff` event is emitted and, when a backoff ends, a `ready` event is emitted.
-Handlers for these two handlers will always be called with the current backoff number and delay.
+Handlers for these two events are called with the current backoff number and delay.

 ``` js
 var fibonacciBackoff = backoff.fibonacci({